jensendarren/metasploit-course/README.md

 What we should see is that we are still able to login.
 This is because we are firstly passing the correct password but also passing a 'true' sql statement (`1=1`) that is also evaluated.

 Let's confirm that the SQL that we inject after the password *is* being evaluated by passing a false statement which should cause the login request to fail, like so: `123456' and 1=2#`.
-Indeed we will see that it fails!
+Indeed we will see that it fails (meaning we are in business to inject some SQL code to the target sever!).

+Essentially we now have (via the password field): `123456' CODE HERE #` (replace 'CODE HERE' with your hack).